What to do when somebody dies

 You should be prepared to provide the Registrar with the following information:

-· The date and place of birth;
+· the person’s date and place of birth

 What documents will I receive?